Ophthalmic medical negligence claims

-The methods of treatment include gene therapy, stem cell therapy and visual prothesis.
+The methods of treatment include gene therapy, stem cell therapy and visual prosthesis.
 But all these methods own limitations and cannot be conquered in a short period.

-First patients began gene therapy treatment for blindness as part of NHS Long Term Plan.
+First patients began gene therapy treatment for blindness as part of the NHS Long-Term Plan.